Watch How Jigsaw Puzzles are Made

 So that’s great.
 But how do people make jigsaw puzzles today?

-The short answer is: It's complicated.
+The short answer is: It’s complicated.
 There are still high-end handmade puzzles on the market today, but commercial makers have typically moved on to other methods.
-Below, let's examine a few of the most popular methods.
+Below, let’s examine a few of the most popular methods.
+(And if you’re looking for ideas for the best puzzle gifts, be sure to check out our gift guide.)

 1. METAL TEMPLATE GRIDS